Biden signals US can avert recession but Americans are 'really down'

-VIRGINIA (BLOOMBERG) - President Joe Biden said a US recession was not inevitable, but acknowledged that Americans were "really down" on the state of the country in an interview on Thursday (June 17) with the Associated Press.
+VIRGINIA • President Joe Biden said a US recession was not inevitable, but acknowledged that Americans were "really down" on the state of the country in an interview yesterday with the Associated Press.

 "People are really, really down," Mr Biden said.
 "The need for mental health in America, it has skyrocketed, because people have seen everything upset - everything they have counted on upset.